PPP approach to language teaching

 Most of the time, learning is incidental.
 While helping learners to learn, we do not know for sure what they have actually learned and what is still in the process of being acquired.

-The audio-lingual method, however, doesn’t care much about the last P of the PPP approach which is production.
+The audio-lingual method, however, doesn’t care much about the last P of the PPP procedure which is production.
 After mastering language structures, students in the audio-lingual method are not given free vent to produce anything.
 The aim is only to imitate/repeat, apply/practice, not to produce.

 The PPP paradigm lacks another (fourth) P: Personalization.
 We learn language to talk about our knowledge, experience and feelings.
 The aim is to be truthful and meaningful.
-This stages helps learners own the content and relate it to their lives.
+This stage helps learners own the content and relate it to their lives.
 Students need to feel a connection to the material.
 Unfortunately, this is missing in the PPP approach to teaching.